CyperAK96/VirustotalScanner/README.md

 # VirustotalScanner
-This Script will search through Destination IPs in wireshark file and output if they malicious or not
+This Bash Script will search through Destination IPs in a wireshark file and output if they malicious or not